shaposhnikoff/my_medium_articles_starred/our-iot-journey-through-esp8266-firebase-angular-and-plotly-js-part-3-644048e90ca4.md

 ## TL;DR

-This post stands in a serie of 3 as detailed below.
+This post stands in a series of 3 as detailed below.
 These 3 posts reflect the Project Architecture we chose to achieve a simple luminosity logging/live plotting project.
 We hope they will **help developers or students discovering ESP8266 chip and Firebase platform**.
 Moreover, we believe that the solution developped here can be an interesting alternative to the comprehensive **Google, AWS and Azure IoT solutions** [[link](https://cloud.google.com/solutions/iot/), [link](https://docs.aws.amazon.com/fr_fr/iot/latest/developerguide/what-is-aws-iot.html) and [link](https://docs.microsoft.com/fr-fr/azure/iot-hub/iot-hub-device-management-overview)] when we have to **manage in a simple way only a few connected devices**.
 (For instance, we won’t set up a MQTT broker neither deal with a registry.)

 ![Project Architecture — Numbers 1, 2, 3 follow posts numerotation](https://cdn-images-1.medium.com/max/2000/1*J0IGNrEAq3n8zxCZsLO5dQ.png)*Project Architecture — Numbers 1, 2, 3 follow posts numerotation*